AyexGG/DiffuseDrive_dennisv/README.md

 * A [trained checkpoint](https://polybox.ethz.ch/index.php/s/PgJ4S3TFXyitjbk) of the model is also provided (as described in the report)
 ---
 ## Further Comments
-* Our repository is based on the [Decision Diffuser](https://github.com/anuragajay/decision-diffuser/tree/main/code).
+* The repository is based on the [Decision Diffuser](https://github.com/anuragajay/decision-diffuser/tree/main/code).
+* The code from this repository is adapted from the other branch of this group project's members, refer to their [repository](https://github.com/graldij/DiffuseDrive) for information about the commit history.
-* Our adaptations and extensions (e.g. classes or functions), all include "Carla" in the name.
+* Adaptations and extensions (e.g. classes or functions), all include "Carla" in the name.
 * Data handling is specific to our data collection and therefore needs adaptation
 * Further details on motivation, architecture, training, and results, can be found in the project report ```DiffuseDrive.pdf```